-Clare Dwyer – ‘Murmurations’
+Clare Dwyer ‘Murmurations’

-Clare lives with her husband in South-East Cornwall and is an active member of Liskeard Poets.
-Her debut collection ‘If Wishes Were Horses’ (2019) was published by Scryfa.
+Clare Dwyer lives with her husband in South-East Cornwall and is an active member of Liskeard Poets.
+Her debut collection If Wishes Were Horses (2019) is published by Scryfa.
 She was also a runner-up in an environmental poetry competition run by The Literary Platform.
-Recently, she graduated from Plymouth University with an M.A in Creative Writing.
-She has three children and a gaggle of grandchildren whom she considers to be her greatest achievement.
+Clare recently graduated from Plymouth University with an M.A in Creative Writing.
+She has three children and a gaggle of grandchildren whom she considers her greatest achievement.

 Scott Jones – ‘Jack and the Time Machine’